 On a hot summer day, a water balloon toss is always a hit.
 Younger babies will love to touch and roll the squishy, colorful balloons, and toddlers will love to throw them.

 One of the advantages of having kids that rise early is you can pretty much be the first to arrive anywhere on the weekend.
 Farmers markets open early, so they’ll be ready for you and your sweet pea.
-Toddlers love tasting and looking at all the fresh fruits and veggies, and it’s a fun and healthy way to get your day started.
+If you don’t feel comfortable being around crowds, buy herbs or flowers and watch them grow with your kids.

 photo: Andris Romanovski via Unsplash

 Once you’ve perfected your popsicle recipe, move on to the creamier stuff.
 Making homemade ice cream or gelato is easier than it sounds.
 We found a kid-friendly recipe that shows how you can make it with just a Ziploc food-storage bag.

 11. Visit a Petting Zoo (or Watch Videos of Zoo Animals)

 Summer is the perfect time to take advantage of local petting zoos, where kids can spend hours meeting and greeting their favorite furry animals.
 You’ll give your animal lover an up-close experience they won’t forget.
 If you’re not comfortable visiting zoos in your area or don’t have one nearby, check out the Facebook page for the Cincinnati Zoo & Botanical Garden.
 The zoo has been posting videos of their amazing animals.